 Services Australia, formerly the Department of Human Services (Child Support), are able to issue a Departure Prohibition Order (a “DPO”).
 In effect, a DPO is a travel ban that prevents a parent with an outstanding child support liability (a payer parent) from travelling overseas unless the order is revoked or a periodic exemption is granted.

 A DPO is usually issued when a tip-off is made to Services Australia, indicating that a payer parent is intending, or may intend, to travel internationally.
-A DPO can also be issued where a payer parent has relocated overseas, maintains an outstanding Australian child support debt, returns to the Australia for a period of time and then tries to leave the country again.
+A DPO can also be issued when a payer parent has relocated overseas, maintains an outstanding Australian child support debt, returns to Australia for a period of time and then tries to leave the country again.